Chu-Thai-Tan/mirarc-test/README.md

 ---

-## Notes & assumptions
+## Notes

-- PDFs are text‑based; no OCR in scope.
+- PDFs are text‑based; no OCR needed.
-- We derive `currency` and `unit` from header lines like “In KRW bn”.
+- `currency` and `unit` are pulled from header lines like "In KRW bn".
 Percents are stored as numeric `value` with `unit='pct'`.
-- `value` is nullable by design to allow empty cells.
+- `value` can be null to handle empty cells.
-- Time periods are derived from labels (e.g., “Dec‑24 YTD Actual”, “FY2023 Actual”).
+- Time periods are figured out from labels (e.g., "Dec‑24 YTD Actual", "FY2023 Actual").